bob-fornal/edje-spinner/README.md

 ## Vue Implementation

-First, set up the code to move the CSS and Javascript files from `node_modules` into the `src/assets` folder.
+First, set up the code to move the CSS and Javascript files from `/node_modules` into the `/src/assets` folder.

 ![Folder Structure](./images/documentation/VUE-01.png)